idptools/metapredict/docs/usage/using-in-python.rst

 **Additional Usage:**

 **Changing title of generated graph -**
 There are two parameters that the user can change easily for graph_disorder.
-The first is the name of the title for the generated graph.
-The name by default is blank and the title of the graph is simply *Predicted Consensus Disorder*.
+The first is the title for the generated graph.
+The title by default is blank and the title of the graph is simply *Predicted Consensus Disorder*.
 However, the name can be specified in order to add the name of the protein after the default title.
-For example, specifing *name* = " - *MadeUpProtein*" would result in a title of *Predicted Consensus Disorder - MadeUpProtein*.
+For example, specifing *title* = " - *Predicted Consensus Disorder - MadeUpProtein*" would result in a title of *Predicted Consensus Disorder - MadeUpProtein*.
 Running -

 .. code-block:: python

-	meta.graph_disorder("GHPGKQRNPGEHHSSRNVKRNWNNSPSGPNEGRESQEERKTPPRRGGQQSGESHNQDETNKPNPSDNHHEEEKADDNAHRGNDSSPEAPAEPPKDVPHDWLYSYVFLTHHPADFLRAKRVLRENFVQCEKAWHRRRLAHPYNRINMQWLDVFDGDCWLAPQLCFGFQFGHDRPVWKIFWYHERGDLRYKLILKDHANVLNKPAHSRNARCESSAPSHDPHGNANSYDKKVTTPDPTEIKSSQESGNSNPDHSPHMPGRDMQEQPGEEPGGHPEKRLIRSKGKTDYKDNRSPRNNPSTDPEWESAHFQWSHDPNEQWLHNLGWPMRWMWQLPNPGIEPFSLNTRKKAPSWINLLYNADPCKTQDDERDCEHHMYQIQPIAPVPKIAMHYCTCFPRVHRIPC", name="- MadeUpProtein")
+	meta.graph_disorder("GHPGKQRNPGEHHSSRNVKRNWNNSPSGPNEGRESQEERKTPPRRGGQQSGESHNQDETNKPNPSDNHHEEEKADDNAHRGNDSSPEAPAEPPKDVPHDWLYSYVFLTHHPADFLRAKRVLRENFVQCEKAWHRRRLAHPYNRINMQWLDVFDGDCWLAPQLCFGFQFGHDRPVWKIFWYHERGDLRYKLILKDHANVLNKPAHSRNARCESSAPSHDPHGNANSYDKKVTTPDPTEIKSSQESGNSNPDHSPHMPGRDMQEQPGEEPGGHPEKRLIRSKGKTDYKDNRSPRNNPSTDPEWESAHFQWSHDPNEQWLHNLGWPMRWMWQLPNPGIEPFSLNTRKKAPSWINLLYNADPCKTQDDERDCEHHMYQIQPIAPVPKIAMHYCTCFPRVHRIPC", title = "MadeUpProtein")

 would output -